 Sift flour, bicarb and raw sugar into a large glass bowl.
 Stir cream and vanilla in a jug until combined then pour into dry ingredients.

-Use a butter knife to fold mixture briefly until mixture starts to come together - add a splash of milk and stir with knife until dough completely comes together.
-Turn out onto lightly floured surface and knead very lightly with your hands, bringing together and patting into a smooth circle, around 2cm high.
+Use a butter knife to fold mixture briefly until mixture starts to come together – add a splash of milk if needed then stir with knife just until dough comes together.
+Turn out onto lightly floured surface and knead very lightly with your hands, bringing together and patting into a smooth circle, around 2-3cm high.

 Use a cookie cutter to cut rounds and place on prepared tray.
 Pat the leftover dough together and continue cutting out rounds.

 Bake in oven for 15-20 minutes, or until light golden brown.
 Place tea towel or paper towel over scones to stand for around 10 minutes.

 Meanwhile, sift some icing sugar (to taste) into as much thickened cream as you need and use electric beaters to whip until thickened.